dgurnick/decouple_and_purge/README.md

 There's a wall of idea
 Trapped inside
 With imagination
-no one will find
+still to find
 And now, Stella are you home?

+    Is it better to believe in the
+    Distraction?
+    Or do you need to be free of the
+    Distraction?

+to act so normal is so profound to be indifferent as you hit the ground but now, Stella are you home?

     Is it better to believe in the
     Distraction?
     Or do you need to be free of the
     Distraction?

 -- TODO: This is another Am7 song with a hammer on the C to F. Could be a bit redundant.
 Rethink and don't be afraid of a Capo.